urbytes21/urbytes21.github.io/content/posts/cpp-learn.md

     return 0;
 }
 ```

+### 19.0.
+Shallow copying & Deep copying
+- **Shallow copying:**
+  - C++ does not know much about our class, so the `default copy constructor` and `default assignment operators` use memberwise copy and then `copy each member of the class individually`.
+  - Simple classes => work well.
+  - Classes handling dynamically allocated memory => just copy the address of the pointer => does not allocate any memory => causes problems.

+- **Deep copying:**
+  - Allocates memory for the copy and then copies the actual values, so that the copy lives in memory distinct from the source.
+  - The original and the copy will not affect each other in any way.
+  - This requires write our own `default copy constructor` and `default assigment operators`

+- **Role of three:**
+>If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it almost certainly requires all three.This ensures proper resource management and avoids shallow copy problems.
+- **Role of five:**
+>Extends the Rule of Three in C++11 and later.
+In addition to the destructor, copy constructor, and copy assignment operator, it includes the move constructor and move assignment operator.
+This allows efficient transfer of resources instead of copying.
+- **Role of zero:**
+>The best practice is to write classes that do not manage resources directly, letting the compiler generate all special member functions automatically.
+This avoids the need to define destructors or copy/move operations manually.

 ### 19.1.
 Introduce
 - A class is a program-defined compound type that can have many member variables with **different types** (this point is different from structure).